General Mills Inc. (GIS) Shares Plummet Below 1-Year High

-General Mills Inc. (NYSE: GIS)’s stock price has decreased by -0.11 compared to its previous closing price of 90.26.
-However, the company has seen a 0.39% increase in its stock price over the last five trading sessions.
+General Mills Inc. (NYSE: GIS) has seen a decline in its stock price by -0.35 in relation to its previous close of 90.61.
+However, the company has experienced a 0.47% gain in its stock price over the last five trading sessions.
 MarketWatch.com reported on 05/02/23 that Gold Medal flour recall: General Mills issues warning over salmonella presence

 Is It Worth Investing in General Mills Inc. (NYSE: GIS) Right Now?